About pump aid

 International musician Corinne Bailey Rae has been a Goodwill Ambassador for Pump Aid since 2007.
 Corinne visited a Pump Aid project in Malawi in 2007.
 “I didn’t realise just how amazing this organisation was until I went to Malawi,” she told The Guardian.
 “We were brought up thinking of Africa as this dry, ‘cursed’ continent, but there is water – you just have to go down deep enough to find it.”
 More recently she has represented Pump Aid by delivering their Radio 4 Appeal in January 2017.

-Since 2022, entrepreneur and BBC The Apprentice 2017 Finalist Joanna Jarjue has been an ambassador for Pump Aid.
-Her enthusiasm and understanding of the need for a business approach to ending water poverty are greatly appreciated.
+Joining us in 2022, entrepreneur and BBC The Apprentice 2017 Finalist Joanna Jarjue has been an invaluable advocate for our cause.
+Joanna’s entrepreneurial spirit aligns with our visions of using a business approach to ending water poverty as captured in our feature in Business Leader Magazine.